FlopRe/hackintosh-Z390-gigabyte-aorus-pro-wifi-OpenCore-9600K-iGPU/README.md

   - [x] Shutdown & Restart
   - [x] USB map with correct speeds ~~(*see USBmap-explanation.md to see which ports I changed as some ports are disabled and some only run at USB3/2 since I do not need the other standard on those particular connections*)~~ (To be added)

-Everything else seems to be working correctly, these are just the functions that usually do not work properly.
+Everything else seems to be working correctly, these are just the functions that are usually the most painful to make work.

 ### **Not working**
   - [ ] Sleep (works, but not reliably and causes graphical glitches)